Marketing is evolving – fast.

 Ruler provides the means to match marketing sources to individual customers over multiple touch points, and then pass this information to the tools already being used for reporting.

-They don’t address the whole loop, and the available features aren’t core to the product.
+They don’t address the whole loop, and the available features aren’t a priority for the product.

-Our new features are core to the platform and designed specifically to enable closed-loop marketing and reporting.
+Our features are core to the platform and designed specifically to enable closed-loop marketing and reporting.

 The result: no more guessing when it comes to planning and optimising marketing spend.